 For others, it’s the best thing in the world because it allows them to stop thinking and tick off the items on the list when they are done so they feel good about themselves

 Which one are you?

 I am sure you’ve heard of the 20/80 rule.
 Meaning that 20% of the things we do count for 80% of our results.
 I would go even further.
-If you cut it down you could even say that 5% of the things we do can count for 70% or even 90% of our results.
-The art is to identify the items that have the biggest impact on the results.
+If you cut it down, you could even say that 5% of the things we do can count for 70% or even 90% of our results.
+The art is to identify the items that have the most significant impact on the results.

-Let me introduce you to my way of organising my days:
+Let me introduce you to my way of organizing my days:

 I also check my calendar for the week as some appointments might influence my choice of category for that day or the days before.

-Once I have my week categories, I can see all the task that are listed related to the categories.
+Once I have my week categories, I can see all the tasks that are listed related to the categories.

-On the day when I open my task manager, I check first if there are any time sensitive tasks in the list.
+On the day when I open my task manager, I check first if there are any time-sensitive tasks on the list.
 If so, I ask myself: “Is there any way I can avoid doing those?”.
-This might sound strange, but my first job of the day is to reduce the amount of tasks to the minimum required to achieve the goal of the category.
+My first job of the day is to reduce the number of tasks to the minimum required to achieve the goal of the category.

-My job is to find the few tasks which when completed will have the most impact in that category.
+My job is to find a few tasks which, when completed, will have the most impact in that category.

 - Check Social Media statistics